Elvira and the Party Monsters: Design

 The marketing slogan "Elvira is No Cheap Date!" referring to the new .50/.75/1.00 pricing scheme.
 Elvira and the Party Monsters was manufactured shortly after the merger of Williams and Bally.
 Although the game uses a vaguely Bally-style cabinet and flippers, all the rest of the game hardware are completely made up of Williams parts.
 The machine uses a System 11B CPU and associated board setup.
 It includes rubber bogeyman characters and coffins that open during play.

 Backglass design

 The games designers are shown on the backglass, with Dennis Nordman as the werewolf, and Jim Patla as Dracula.

 The arms of the creature from Creature from the Black Lagoon are shown on the backglass, three years before the Creature from the Black Lagoon pinball machine.

 Reception

 At the AMOA 1989 awards, Elvira and the Party Monsters won the best in show award.

 Digital versions

-A game cartridge called "Pinball Jam" was also produced for Atari Lynx, which includes two pinball games, Police Force and Elvira and the Party Monsters.
-This version of the table includes a scrolling 2D screen, a two-ball Multi-Ball, and more or less self-censored Elvira quotes.
+This pinball machine was included in the Atari Lynx game Pinball Jam alongside Police Force.

 Elvira and the Party Monsters was available as a licensed table of The Pinball Arcade for several platforms until the loss of the Williams license in 2018.

+The table released for Pinball FX on October 16, 2025 with optional enhancements including Elvira sitting in a cauldron.
+A review found this version to be authentic to the original.